LVTTL/Block-Breaker/README.md

 ## Blocks

-THe blocks are spwaned in a grid pattern with randomized colors.
+The blocks are spwaned in a grid pattern with randomized colors.

 Some blocks need to be hit more often than others:
 - Red: once